A model-free approach for solving choice-based competitive facility location problems using simulation and submodularity: Computational Experiments

 \section{Computational Experiments}

 The purpose of this computational study is twofold.
-First, we want to compare the performance of our resolution technique with the state-of-the-art exact method for MNL-based problems.
-To assess the relevance of our approach under the MNL model, our first experiments aim at verifying if the use of simulation allows to obtain good quality solutions in a computation time significantly lower than the one required by the MOA algorithm by \cite{Mai_2020}.
-In the second part of this section, the goal is to compare both methods under more general discrete choice models.
-In order to use the MOA algorithm in this context, the random terms $\varepsilon_c$ are assumed to be i.i.d standard Gumbel variables, so that model~(\ref{model:exact}) can be reexpressed as~(\ref{eq:MMNL}).
-Heuristic solutions to the MMNL-based problem can then be obtained by solving either problem~(\ref{model:simul_N}) using the MOA algorithm or problem~(\ref{model:simul_NS}) through formulations (\ref{model:simul_2})-(\ref{model:simul_2:fin}) or~(\ref{model:simul_3})-(\ref{model:simul_3:fin}).
+The first objective is to assess the potential of simulation-based methods for efficiently solving the CBCFLP under RUM models for which model-specific algorithms have already been extensively studied.
+To do so, PBD, SAAA, and SAA are compared to GGX and MOA on MNL benchmark instances from the literature.
+The second objective is to compare the computational performance and solution quality provided by these methods under less restrictive modeling assumptions, which is done based on a new set of generative MMNL instances.

 The experiments are conducted on a PC with processor Intel(R) i7-10875H CPU @ 2.30GHz along with 32 GB of RAM operated with Windows 10 Pro.
-The simulation-based methods are coded in Julia.
-We also ported the original MATLAB code of the MOA algorithm in Julia.
-All the implemented methods are linked to IBM-ILOG CPLEX 20.1.0 optimization routines under default settings.
+The simulation-based methods PBD, SAAA and SAA are implemented in Julia and are linked to IBM-ILOG CPLEX 20.1.0 optimization routines under default settings.
+The solver is warm-started with a simple greedy solution.
+The code and detailed computational results are available at \href{https://github.com/robinlegault/CBCFLP}{https://github.com/robinlegault/CBCFLP}.
+We use the original MATLAB implementation of MOA and GGX.